-Parish Councils depend on local people taking an interest in what happens in their community, whatever their background and local people standing as councillors can bring a wealth of knowledge and community understanding into the local team.Hucclecote Parish Council currently has 3 vacancies to fill following the May 2015 elections.
-If you are interested in becoming a councillor, or know someone who might just need some encouragement now is the time to act by contacting Sarah Moore, Clerk to the Council on 01452 612485 or by email to email@example.com
+Parish Councils depend on local people taking an interest in what happens in their community, whatever their background and local people standing as councillors can bring a wealth of knowledge and community understanding into the local team.Hucclecote Parish Council currently has 2 vacancies to fill.
+If you are interested in becoming a councillor, or know someone who might just need some encouragement now is the time to act by contacting Sarah Moore, Clerk to the Council on 01452 612485 or by email to firstname.lastname@example.org

 The original parish council was formed in December 1894 and covered the whole area of Hucclecote.
 In April 1967, the construction of the M5 motorway effectively cut the parish in two; the part of Hucclecote below the motorway bridge towards Gloucester was taken into the boundary of Gloucester City.
 The remainder of Hucclecote stayed as part of the Rural District Council.